About UH Adult Congenital Heart Disease Program

 - Evaluation, management and continued care for ACHD

-- Interventional cardiology services, with Ohio’s most advanced hybrid cardiac catheterization and surgical suites
+- Interventional cardiology services, with the most advanced hybrid cardiac catheterization and surgical suites available today

 - Facilitating the transition from pediatric to adult congenital heart disease care